officiallysingh/spring-batch-commons/README.md

 * **`batch.run-id-sequence`** : Run Id database sequence name, Default: run_id_sequence.

 ## Usage
-Following are the steps to use this library in consumer application.

 ### Installation
 Built on Java 21, Spring boot 3.2.0+ and Spring batch 5.1.0+.
 For different versions, build from source.